2-6-4: United Kingdom

-A prototype of the London & North Eastern Railway (LNER) L1 class, designed by Edward Thompson, was built in 1945.
+A prototype of the London and North Eastern Railway (LNER) L1 class, designed by Edward Thompson, was built in 1945.
 The remaining 99 members of the class were built under British Railways administration during the period from 1948 to 1950.

+United States

+The Reading Company used 2-6-4T Adriatics for commuter service.

-Model Railroading
+Model railroading

-The Lionel Corporation used the 2-6-4 wheel arrangement in many of its model steam locomotives, including the 2037 used in the infamous Girls' Train.
+The Lionel Corporation used the 2-6-4 wheel arrangement in many of its model steam locomotives, including the 2037 used in the infamous pastel-coloured Girls' Train.
+Their 2-6-4 model was based on the Pennsylvania Railroad’s K4 class pacific, even though this was a 4-6-2 rather than a 2-6-4.